🏆 Top 1% Breed Reference — Updated 2026

 Which Poodle Size Is Right for You?

-There’s no universally best poodle size — only the right fit for your life.
-Here’s how to think through it honestly.
+There’s no universally “best” poodle size — only the right fit for your actual life, not the one you picture on your best day.
+Here’s how to think it through honestly, without romanticizing the version of yourself who walks a Standard for two hours every morning.

 Choose a Toy Poodle if…